mercmobily/simpledblayer/README.md

       var people = new DbLayer( 'people', {  name: true, surname: true, age: true } );
       people.hardLimitOnQueries = 10;

+Note that hardLimtOnQueries only ever applies to non-cursor queries.

 ## Querying: insert

 To insert data into your table: